What Fence Colors Do Horses See Best?

 • Brown is a more subtle color and offers a more natural look; coordinating well with tan and neutral barn/house colors.
 Dirt and mud are also harder to see on brown fencing.

 • Speckled is white with traces of interwoven black conductors throughout the fence rail.
-This will give you both of the benefits from white (stands out in natural settings) and black (stands out in snow).
+This will give you both of the benefits from white (stands out in natural settings) and black (stands out in the snow).

 The bottom line is your horses can see any of the available colors.
 Choose a color that will work best on your farm – think about the structures on your property and the overall look you want to achieve.